fjelltopp/.github/.github/pull_request_template.md

 Put an `x` in the boxes that apply to this pull request (you can also fill these out after opening the pull request).
 You may not need to check all boxes.

-- [ ] The Jira ticket for this issue has been updated to "Ready to Review" or equivalent.
+- [ ] The GitHub ticket for this issue has been updated to "Ready to Review" or equivalent.
 - [ ] I have developed these changes in discussion with the appropriate project manager.
 - [ ] My code follows the general Fjelltopp documentation (see Confluence).
 - [ ] I have made corresponding changes to the Fjelltopp documentation (see Confluence).